tytydraco/yessleep/out/I_Found_Her_in_Their_House.md

 “No,” I said.
 “Let’s get it done now.”

-I removed my phone from my pocket, and that’s when I noticed a new message from Jasmin.
+I removed my phone from my pocket, and that’s when I noticed a new message from 'Jasmin.'

 *Don’t wait up.
 I’ll find you.*